jvansch1/ycharts-wiki/YCharts-VPN-Setup-Instructions.md

     ![]()
 6. Now click "Connect" and it should show "Status: Connected".
 To test that you are in fact on the VPN go to [staging.ycharts.com](https://staging.ycharts.com/) which is only accessible via the VPN.
     ![]()
+    > NOTE: If you are physically in the NYC office you will not be able to test the connection since the VPN is our literal VPN location.
+So you must test this from home or outside the office to ensure it is working.
+Please make a point to do this in your first week.
+If it doesn't work please let your manager know.